pilz97/cordova-plugin-code-push/CONTRIBUTING.md

 ### Test descriptions

+Ensure you have ANDROID_SDK_ROOT set, the cordova CLI installed globally, and `adb` on your path.

 The tests first build the app.

 They then check if the required emulators are currently running.

-If an Android emulator is not running, it attempts to boot an Android emulator named `emulator`.
+If an Android emulator is not running, it attempts to boot an Android emulator named `emulator` (so have $ANDROID_SDK_ROOT/emulator/ on your path).
 You can specify an emulator by adding `--androidemu yourEmulatorNameHere` as a command line option to the gulp task.

 If an iOS simulator is not running, it attempts to boot the latest iOS iPhone simulator.
 You can specify a simulator by adding `--iosemu yourSimulatorNameHere` as a command line option to the gulp task.